 To safeguard confidentiality, we require that non-CHAPP investigators sign and adhere to the requirements described in a formal Data Sharing Agreement.
 This Agreement represents a formal legal contract between CHAPP and the parent institution of the data recipient.

 Recipients of PINE Study data must guarantee that they are conducting their research in accordance with the rules and regulations established by their local Institutional Review Boards (IRB).
 Investigators receiving PINE data may not distribute data to a third party unless approved by the CHAPP.
-All requests to the investigator from the third party must be directed to the CHAP in order to assure knowledge of and compliance with the rules and regulations.
+All requests to the investigator from the third party must be directed to the CHAPP in order to assure knowledge of and compliance with the rules and regulations.

 Investigators agree not to use or disclose the information other than permitted by the agreement or otherwise required by law.
-Investigators agree to use appropriate safeguards to prevent the use or disclosure of the information and agree to report to the CHAP any uses or disclosures in violation of the agreement to which they become aware.
+Investigators agree to use appropriate safeguards to prevent the use or disclosure of the information and agree to report to the CHAPP any uses or disclosures in violation of the agreement to which they become aware.
 All agents of the Investigators (including subcontractors) must be held to the same standards, restrictions, and conditions stated in the data use agreement which respect to the information.
 Investigators agree not to attempt to break the 7-digit ID number and identify or contact the study participants.

-For PINE Survey questions, please refer to The PINE Study Codebook.
+For Survey questions, please refer to Codebooks.

 2. Application Process